elodiekane/elodiekane-portfolio/content/pages/portfolio/project-3.md

 ![](/images/weBots-0c989424.JPG)

-Once a red ball is identified, the robot navigates its environment with left and right motors to push the balls of the edge of the map.
+Once a red ball is identified, the robot navigates its environment with left and right motors to push the balls off the edge of the map.